-M101 (Pinwheel Galaxy) in H-alpha and continuum light
+M101 (Pinwheel Galaxy) in emission lines and continuum light

-M101 (also known as Pinwheel Galaxy) is a spiral galaxy in constellation Ursa Major which lies in a distance of about 21 million light-years.
-Its a large galaxy with a diameter of about 170,000 light-years and it is the largest member of the M101 group which belongs (together with many others including the Local Group) to the Virgo Supercluster.
+M101 (also known as the Pinwheel Galaxy) is a spiral galaxy in the constellation Ursa Major, which lies in a distance of about 22 million light-years.
+It's a large galaxy with a diameter of about 170,000 light-years, and it is the largest member of the M101 group, which belongs (together with many others, including the Local Group) to the Virgo Supercluster.

-M101 (Pinwheel Galaxy) in H-alpha and continuum light
+M101 (Pinwheel Galaxy) in Hα and continuum light

-In both images NIR (near infrared) is mapped to red, yellow is mapped to green and blue is mapped to blue.
-In the version with H-alpha that emission line is shown in reddish orange.
+In the OHS image, [OIII] is mapped to red, Hα is mapped to green, and [SII] is mapped to blue.
+All channels contain some continuum light to reduce the artifacts near stars.
+In the two other images, NIR (near infrared) is mapped to red, yellow is mapped to green, and blue is mapped to blue.
+In the version with Hα, that emission line is added to the red channel.

-By toggling between the images (click on the button) it can be seen that the HII regions (reddish) correlate with bluish regions.
-That's because the HII gas clouds typically contain many young (blue) stars which are also responsible for the ionization.
-Furthermore the HII regions also emit [OIII] and H-beta light which is collected by the blue filter.
+By toggling between Continuum and Hα+continuum, it can be seen that the HII regions (reddish) correlate with bluish regions.
+That's because the HII gas clouds typically contain many young (blue) stars, which are also responsible for the ionization.
+Furthermore, the HII regions also emit [OIII] and Hβ light which is collected by the blue filter.

 Image data